 Thorough method: tongue scraper

-There are a variety of tongue scrapers on the market, so if you’re unsure which one to buy, consult your dentist.
+There are a variety of scrapers for tongues on the market, so if you’re unsure which one to buy, consult your dentist.
 Use your tongue scraper every time you brush your teeth, starting at the back of your tongue and brushing towards the front.
 No need to be violent, though; cleaning your tongue shouldn’t hurt!
 Be sure to scrape gently, brushing off food and bacteria only.

 Budget-friendly method: your toothbrush